 Agency Management Services

-At Structure, we offer WordPress website management service packages that fit almost every website and business.
-We provide you with everything you need to ensure your WordPress website stays up-to-date, secure, and optimized.
+Structure offers WordPress website management service packages that fit almost every website and business.
+We provide everything you need to ensure your WordPress website stays up-to-date, secure, and optimized.

 We offer plans for both small and large businesses.
 Our Essential plan is perfect for companies with a smaller budget—it starts at just $249/mo when paid upfront.
 And for larger companies needing more attention and features, our Professional plan is ideal—starting at $499/mo (when paid upfront).